dmalexa5/dmalexa5.github.io/_projects/senior-design.md

 ---
-permalink: /projects/cli/
+permalink: /projects/senior-design/
-title: 'cli-route-locate'
+title: 'Senior Design'
 author_profile: true
 redirect_from:
+  - /projects/senior-design/
-  - /projects/cli/
+  - /projects/sd/
-  - /projects/cli.html
+  - /projects/senior-design.html
 ---

 An overview of the [cli-route-locate](https://github.com/dmalexa5/cli-route-locate) repository and its impact on the co-op position in the 024A Manufacturing Department.